Mesoscale Transport and Energy Conversion

-Our research has been supported by the US Department of Energy, DARPA, US National Science Foundation, General Motors, Michigan Economic Development Corporation, 3M Foundation, Antora Energy, UM MCubed program, Graham Sustainability Institute, UM Lurie Nanofabrication Facility, Rackham Graduate School, UM Center for Entrepreneurship, and the UM Center for Socially Engaged Design.
+Our research has been supported by the US Department of Energy, DARPA, US National Science Foundation, General Motors, Michigan Economic Development Corporation, 3M Foundation, Antora Energy, UofM’s Graham Sustainability Institute and Center for Socially Engaged Design.

 News